-The dental market in the early 21st century presents some unique opportunities and challenges for dentists and patients alike.
+The dental market in its 21st century "adolescence to early adulthood" stage of life presents some unique opportunities and challenges for dentists and patients alike.
 These exigencies have profound implications for you.
-Let us consider the platinum age of dentistry and the present market as representing both the best of times and the worst of times as a background for this book.
+Let us consider the current age of dentistry and the present market as representing both the best of times and the worst of times as a background for this book.

-The Platinum Age
+The Platinum Age: Now Tarnished

-We stake no claim on being the first to call this the platinum age in dentistry.
-The term has been used since at least the first reference we could find, in the spring of 2000 (Takacs 2000).
-So, why are people calling this the platinum age in dentistry?
+The term "platinum age of dentistry" seems to have first been used as early as the spring of 2000 (Takacs 2000).
+So, why did people describe dentistry as being in the platinum age at that time?
 Much of the rationale hinges on the numbers, most of which you have probably already heard and so we will only point out the most critical ones.